taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [SuperSummarizeAI](https://github.com/alexandrevl/supersummarizeai) - Unleash the power of AI with SuperSummarizeAI!
 Effortlessly extract, condense, and clip content from webpages and YouTube videos using ChatGPT.
 Turning endless streams of content into digestible summaries.
  * [minion](https://github.com/mikaelvesavuori/minion) - The easiest and most lightweight way for developers to use ChatGPT in a CLI.
  * [chai-ruby](https://github.com/rogueocelot/chai-ruby) - cd into the directory open in GNOME Files with a terminal emulator of your choice
+ * [llm-code-interpreter](https://github.com/e2b-dev/llm-code-interpreter) - Powered by AI Playgrounds by E2B.
+Code interpreter on steroids for ChatGPT.
+Run any language, any terminal process, use filesystem freely.
+All with access to the internet.

 |Name|GitHub Stars|Language|License|